| | @ Speech at the National Conference of the Campaign for Nuclear Disarmament-UK

 A and H bombs and the Hibakusha, the surviving victims of Hiroshima

+and Nagasaki.
 Your movement is well known in Japan from its very early days.

 Bertrand Russell never forgot to send his message of solidarity